 - 14. Flood Plain District (FP). - 15.
 Mixed Commercial Use District (MCU). - 16.
 Professional Office Overlay District - 17.
 North Lincoln Street Overlay District (NLSO). - 18.
 Residential 1 District (R1). - 19.
-Residential 2 District (R2). - B. Permitted Uses.
+Residential 2 District (R2). - 20.
+Design Review Overlay District (DRO) - 21.
+Historic Preservation Overlay District (HRO) - B. Permitted Uses.
 Uses considered to be permitted uses in each district are marked with an "X". - C. Conditional Uses.
 Uses considered to be conditional uses in each district are marked with a "C". - D. Special Uses.
-Uses which are generally permitted; but require specific reviews or approvals by the Commission Development Review Board to determine applicability at a specific location are marked with a "S". - E. The Use Chart.
+Uses which are generally permitted; but require specific reviews or approvals by the Commission Development Review Board to determine applicability at a specific location are marked with an "S". - E. The Use Chart.
 The following chart indicates uses specifically allowed within each district.
 Qualifications and other additional requirements can be found in the applicable zoning district standards elsewhere in this Code.